MattewCoding/Processing-sandbox/README.md

 # Processing Sandbox
-This project is a modified program of one of the example programs given on Processing's website.
-I'm new to Processing, so this is just me trying to figure out the different commands and controls.
+This project is a modified program of some of the example programs given on Processing's website (these two: [Reflection](https://processing.org/examples/reflection.html) and [Perspective](https://processing.org/examples/perspective.html)).
+I'm new to Processing, so this is just me playing around with the keywords and whatnot.

 ## Getting Started